a-bunting/physics-project/README.md

 ## Tech

-The Physics Project was made in Angular2 only, with only local persistence through localstorage.
-There is no backend or databasing involved currently.
+The Physics Project was made in Angular2, with the only persistence through localstorage.
+There is no backend or databasing involved and unlikely to be in the near future.

 ## Video Demo